What Is A “Headless CMS” & How Does It Actually Work?

 Headless CMS is a high performance, flexible, and scalable system with enhanced security.
 The major advantage of using a headless CMS is it optimises your website’s performance and makes it incredibly fast.
-In turn, the faster website improves the overall user experience for today’s business world.
+In turn, a faster website improves the overall user experience in today’s business world.

 So, in this post, we’ll define what a headless CMS is and how it works.
 Then, by providing you with some recommendations and the set-up processes, we’ll also help you decide if your company should switch from traditional to headless CMSs.